About

 Plymouth State University Program in SSE

-Students who wish to pursue a teaching license choose the BS Social Studies Education (5-12) Option.
+Plymouth State is the leader in social studies education in New Hampshire.
 Social studies courses prepare young learners for college, career, and civic life.
 Future social studies educators must be prepared to think deeply, critically, and adaptively about historic and current events to support their students’ understanding of a complex and ever-changing world.
 This option can be broken down into three themes: history, social sciences, and pedagogy.
 Students take the core history courses in the major and at least one other upper-level history course.
 Students take lower and upper-level courses in Political Science, Economics, Geography, and the behavioral sciences such as Psychology, Anthropology, or Sociology.
 Woven through each year in the program, students take courses in teaching methods, child development, special education, and the professionalism expected of teachers.
 Students work directly in schools every year and, during their last semester, they participate in a full-time teaching internship.

 Why Plymouth State?